donecollectively/stellar-contracts/temp/stellar-contracts.api.md

 // Warnings were encountered during analysis:
 //
-// src/Capo.ts:215:9 - (ae-forgotten-export) The symbol "uutMap" needs to be exported by the entry point index.d.ts
+// src/Capo.ts:247:9 - (ae-forgotten-export) The symbol "uutMap" needs to be exported by the entry point index.d.ts
-// src/DefaultCapo.ts:322:17 - (ae-incompatible-release-tags) The symbol "validateConfig" is marked as @public, but its signature references "strategyValidation" which is marked as @internal
+// src/DefaultCapo.ts:359:17 - (ae-incompatible-release-tags) The symbol "validateConfig" is marked as @public, but its signature references "strategyValidation" which is marked as @internal
-// src/DefaultCapo.ts:326:3 - (ae-forgotten-export) The symbol "MultisigAuthorityPolicy" needs to be exported by the entry point index.d.ts
+// src/DefaultCapo.ts:367:3 - (ae-incompatible-release-tags) The symbol "validateConfig" is marked as @public, but its signature references "strategyValidation" which is marked as @internal
-// src/DefaultCapo.ts:327:3 - (ae-incompatible-release-tags) The symbol "validateConfig" is marked as @public, but its signature references "strategyValidation" which is marked as @internal
+// src/DefaultCapo.ts:398:3 - (ae-incompatible-release-tags) The symbol "validateConfig" is marked as @public, but its signature references "strategyValidation" which is marked as @internal
-// src/DefaultCapo.ts:346:3 - (ae-incompatible-release-tags) The symbol "validateConfig" is marked as @public, but its signature references "strategyValidation" which is marked as @internal
+// src/StellarTxnContext.ts:64:9 - (ae-forgotten-export) The symbol "AddlTxInfo" needs to be exported by the entry point index.d.ts
-// src/delegation/RolesAndDelegates.ts:262:5 - (ae-forgotten-export) The symbol "PartialParamConfig" needs to be exported by the entry point index.d.ts
+// src/delegation/RolesAndDelegates.ts:263:5 - (ae-forgotten-export) The symbol "PartialParamConfig" needs to be exported by the entry point index.d.ts
-// src/delegation/RolesAndDelegates.ts:264:5 - (ae-incompatible-release-tags) The symbol "validateConfig" is marked as @public, but its signature references "strategyValidation" which is marked as @internal
+// src/delegation/RolesAndDelegates.ts:265:5 - (ae-incompatible-release-tags) The symbol "validateConfig" is marked as @public, but its signature references "strategyValidation" which is marked as @internal

 // (No @packageDocumentation comment for this package)